clovis-dugue/theia-tasks-issue/README.md

 ## Features

-Once cloned, this project is a simple VSCode plugin that contributes a "issue-theia-tasks: Hello World" command.
+Once cloned, this project is a simple VSCode plugin that contributes a "issue-theia-tasks: Run" command.
 It is packed using webpack.

 ## Notes